square/okhttp/docs/upgrading_to_okhttp_4.md

  * **Kotlin source compatibility** is the ability to upgrade Kotlin uses of OkHttp 3.x to 4.x without changing `.kt` files.

-With one exception, OkHttp 4.x is both binary- and Java source-compatible with OkHttp 3.x.
+With a few small exceptions (below), OkHttp 4.x is both binary- and Java source-compatible with OkHttp 3.x.
 You can use an OkHttp 4.x .jar file with applications or libraries built for OkHttp 3.x.
-(The exception?
-`OkHttpClient` makes more things `final`.)

-OkHttp is **not** source-compatible for Kotlin callers, but upgrading should be automatic thanks to Kotlin's powerful deprecation features.
-Most developers should be able to use IntelliJ's _Code Cleanup_ for a safe and fast upgrade.
+OkHttp is **not** source-compatible for Kotlin callers, but upgrading should be automatic thanks to Kotlin’s powerful deprecation features.
+Most developers should be able to use IntelliJ’s _Code Cleanup_ for a safe and fast upgrade.

-For example, when we upgraded Square's Kotlin and Java codebases to OkHttp 4.x we had these
-problems:

- * Single Abstract Method (SAM) conversions required us to replace lambdas with objects for Kotlin callers.

- * OkHttp 4.x's new `RequestBody.create()` overload conflicted with an overload in one of our subclasses.
-The compiler caught this!

-We expect most projects to have similarly trivial problems with the upgrade, if any.
-This guide walks through all of the changes and how to address them.

 Backwards-Incompatible Changes
 ------------------------------

+#### OkHttpClient final methods

 `OkHttpClient` has 26 accessors like `interceptors()` and `writeTimeoutMillis()` that were non-final in OkHttp 3.x and are final in 4.x.
 These were made non-final for use with mocking frameworks like [Mockito][mockito].
 We believe subtyping `OkHttpClient` is the wrong way to test with OkHttp.
+If you must, mock `Call.Factory` which is the interface that `OkHttpClient` implements.

+#### Internal API changes

 The `okhttp3.internal` package is not a published API and we change it frequently without warning.
-Depending on code in this package is bad and will cause you problems with any upgrade.
+Depending on code in this package is bad and will cause you problems with any upgrade!
 But the 4.x will be particularly painful to naughty developers that import from this package!
 We changed a lot to take advantage of sweet Kotlin features.

+#### Credentials.basic()

+The username and password parameters to `Credentials.basic()` are now non-null strings.
+In OkHttp 3.x, null would yield a username or password of "null".

+#### HttpUrl.queryParameterValues()

+The return type of `HttpUrl.queryParameterValues()` is `List<String?>`.
+Lists that may contain null are uncommon and Kotlin callers may have incorrectly assigned the result to `List<String>`.

 Code Cleanup